Bible Translations.

 Dr. James White: Which Bible translation is the most reliable?

 What if the words in your Bible aren’t the exact words in the original Hebrew and Greek Scriptures?
 What if the translation you’re reading hasn’t been translated word for word but was interpreted concept for concept?
-Sadly, many modern Bibles are not accurate translations of the original texts.
+Sadly, many modern Bibles do not accurately translate the original texts.
 In this episode, Dale and Veronica discuss the importance of choosing a reliable translation of the Bible.

 England was cloaked in spiritual darkness during the sixteenth century.
 While the Protestant Reformation caught fire on the European continent, the people of England suffered under spiritually ignorant and superstitious priests who read the Bible to them in indecipherable Latin.